 From the first acts of Black resistance to enslavement in the United States to the current movement for justice and civil rights, the long tradition of the Black freedom struggle spans the history of our nation.
 The Civil Rights Movement of the 1950s and 1960s was a particular era within a longer time frame of the Black movement for equality and civil rights.

 Learning from our history is not simply about knowing dates, famous people and events.
 When we engage in deeper learning, we think about, analyze and make connections.
-We recognize that we are not simply learning about the past, but rather how society today is shaped by that past.
+We recognize that we are not only learning about the past, but rather how society today is shaped by that past.

 Political, social and economic equality have yet to be achieved.
 Increasing pushback against a more inclusive society challenges us all to become more conscious about the knowledge and skills to participate in democracy.